 The Insanity of Feeding a Sourdough Starter

-To mention it upfront, I bake sourdough bread without feeding a starter.
-If you think that’s impossible, think again.
-I am (literally) a German engineer who was educated to pursue perfection.
-The point is, I grew up eating bread daily for breakfast and supper.
+Let’s get this out of the way: I bake sourdough bread without feeding a starter.
+If that sounds impossible, think again.
+I’m a German engineer—trained in the art of precision—and I grew up eating bread every day, for both breakfast and supper.

 The King Arthur Baking Company Big Book of Bread: 125+ Recipes for Every Baker